SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 	.. py:method:: wait([PS],[seconds])

+		Wait until the given pattern *PS* appears in the region.

 		:param PS: a :py:class:`Pattern` object or a string (path to an image file or just plain text)
 		:param seconds: a number, which can have a fraction, as maximum waiting